-The SBE 19plus V2 SEACAT Profiler is designed to measure conductivity, temperature, and pressure in marine or fresh-water environments at depths up to 7000 meters (22,900 feet).
+The SBE 19plus V2 SeaCAT Profiler is designed to measure conductivity, temperature, and pressure in marine or fresh-water environments at depths up to 7000 meters (22,900 feet).
 The 19plus V2 operates in two modes:

 - Profiling mode for acquiring vertical profiles.
-The 19plus V2 runs continuously, sampling at 4 scans per second (4 Hz).
+The 19plus V2 runs continuously, sampling at 4 scans per second (4 Hz) (2 Hz with Digiquartz® pressure sensor).
 It can average up to 32,767 samples, storing and transmitting only averaged data. - Moored mode for acquiring time series measurements once every 10 seconds to every 4 hours, adjustable in 1-second increments.
 Between samples, the 19plus V2 powers down, drawing only 20 microamps.